hk-speedrunning/HK-Rules/game-rules.md

   - **FrameRateCap**: May be set to any value above 50.
   - **CameraShakeMultiplier**: May be set to any value.
 - Using in-game Vsync to limit framerate is allowed so long as the target monitor's refresh rate remains consistent during the run.
-- If either either Vsync or Frame-Rate-Cap are toggled during the run, you must have a clearly visible FPS display in your recording.
+- If either either Vsync or FrameRateCap are toggled during the run, you must have a clearly visible FPS display in your recording.

 ### Third-party programs